PostHog/posthog.com/contents/tutorials/rss-item-capture.md

 tags: ['events']
 ---

 RSS is a popular format for providing feeds of content.
-In this tutorial, we show you how to use [val.town](http://val.town) to poll RSS feeds, process the feed, and capture new items from GitHub releases, status pages, and blogs as events in PostHog.
+For example, GitHub uses it to provide feeds of releases, blogs provide feeds of new posts, and status pages provide feeds of incidents

+We can capture events from these feeds by polling them, checking for new entries, and then capturing them into PostHog.
+This is exactly what we do in this tutorial, with the help of [Val Town](https://www.val.town/), a platform for writing, running, and scheduling JavaScript functions in your browser.

 ## Creating our capture function in Val Town

 After signing up for [Val Town](val.town), you can go to your workspace and start creating JavaScript functions.
 We start by writing a function to capture an event using the [PostHog API](/docs/api).

-To make this function reusable, we need a `key`, `event`, `properties`, and `distinct_id`.
-It uses these to create the body of the request and then send a fetch request to `https://app.posthog.com/capture/`.
+Since we will use this function to capture events from multiple feeds, we make it generic.
+We write it as a function that takes an object ccontaining a `key`, `event`, `properties`, and `distinct_id`.
+It uses these to create the body of the request and then send a fetch request to `https://app.posthog.com/capture/` (or `https://eu.posthog.com/capture/`).
 Altogether, this looks like this:

 <iframe src="https://www.val.town/embed/ianvph.postHogAPICapture" height="630" frameBorder="0" allowFullScreen></iframe>

 > **Note:** you can [read and fork the code from this tutorial on Val Town](https://www.val.town/v/ianvph.postHogAPICapture).
-You can also call the code from your own val by using `@ianvph.postHogAPICapture();` with an object containing your event data.
+You can also call the code from your own val by using `@ianvph.postHogAPICapture();` with the object containing your event data.

 ## How to create a GitHub release tracker

-Next, we show how to capture data from RSS feeds by polling a GitHub repo’s feed for new releases.
-When there is a new release, we capture a new event in PostHog.
+Next, we create our function to capture data from a GitHub repo’s RSS feed for new releases.
+We poll the RSS feed on a schedule (which Val Town makes easy), and when there is a new release, we capture a new event in PostHog using the capture function we created.

 To do this, we fetch the release feed URL that looks like `https://github.com/posthog/posthog/releases.atom`.
 To get the first entry from the feed, we can parse the XML using a function created by Steve Krouse on Val Town.